 - Stadium Swim ScheduleCirca

 Pool parties are one of the things we love most about Las Vegas.
 If you want to dance and drink under the desert sun with music cranking by the water, these daytime celebrations are right up your alley.
-As we move beyond the pandemic, most dayclubs and pool parties are back to operating at full capacity with mask requirements dropped for vaccinated guests.
-Las Vegas is welcoming the return of DJs and other big-name entertainers as well as general admission prices.
-However, the best way to enjoy a Vegas pool is with a reservation for a table, daybed, cabana or bungalow.
+As we continue the effort to move beyond the pandemic, most dayclubs and pool parties are back to operating at full capacity, but have a degree of mask (and possibly vaccination) requirements in place.
+You can go with general admission prices, but the best way to enjoy a Vegas pool is with a reservation for a table, daybed, cabana or bungalow.
 So study up on the following pool parties and follow Lavish Vegas for the best deals on reservations.

 Las Vegas Pool Parties